 Requesting Training and Technical Assistance

-Due to limited resources available and to ensure fair and equitable treatment for each member state, Commissioners must submit all requests for on-site training, specialized curriculum, or technical assistance in accordance with the Training and Technical Assistance Policy.
+Due to limited resources available and to ensure fair and equitable treatment for each member state, requests for on-site training, specialized curriculum, or technical assistance must be made in accordance with the Training and Technical Assistance Policy.

 Commissioners may submit a Training Request Form to the National Office for review and consideration.